Why Mothers Lose Custody Of Their Children

 Interfering with parenting time

 Be extra careful if and when it is father’s visitation time.
 If for some reason, it is not possible for him to see the children this week, make sure that his visitation right is not violated as a habit.
 This will give him enough cause to file a complaint against you.
 He might even be keeping a record of each time you crossed him in this regard.
-If you have intentionally interfered with his parent time by arranging other activities, this too is a potential cause for losing guardianship.
+If you have intentionally interfered with his parenting time by arranging other activities, this too is a potential cause for losing custody.

 Violation of court order